 The art of Venice glass blowing is a beautiful, concentrated art and hand-crafted glass forming technique.
 The art typically happens when the glassworker physically blows into the glass, manipulating it with a torch to create an exquisite work of art.
 In this guide, learn about the art of Venice glass blowing and the best places to find this exquisite art in the Floating City.

 In this blog, we’ll explain:

+While the information we provide here is free, we also sell tours at pretty reasonable prices.
 When visiting Venice, most travelers try to tackle Venice in one day.
-For this reason, there’s no reason to wait in long lines or waste a moment of your precious time in the Floating City.
+There’s no reason to wait in long lines or waste a moment of your precious time in the Floating City.
 Check out our top-notch Venice tours for skip the line access to some of Venice’s best sites and attractions.

 History of Venice Glass Blowing and Murano